Gassandrid/ewan.my/content/Notes/Selfstudy Mathematics/Differential/Stochastic Differential Equation.md

 ## Python Implementation

-This example simulates multiple paths of an Ornstein-Uhlenbeck process, a common type of SDE used in various fields such as finance and physics.
-The Ornstein-Uhlenbeck process is defined by the SDE:
+This example simulates multiple paths of an Ornstein-Uhlenbeck process, a common type of SDE used in various fields such as finance and physics.[^1] The Ornstein-Uhlenbeck process is defined by the SDE:

 ```python-r
 import numpy as np